webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 Some tasks might improve the overall performance of the system.

-* Default vhost (e.g. via the IP) to serve a static file
+* Install Logstash and ensure ALL services reports logs to it
-* Each vhost only allows http communication to known hosts (i.e. fastly, aremysiteup, monitoring, etc)
+* VHost configuration (both NGINX than Apache)
-* Clean up the hosts with only the minimal web applications deployed with their vhosts
+** Default vhost (e.g. via the IP) to serve a static file ** Each vhost only allows http communication to known hosts (i.e. fastly, aremysiteup, monitoring, etc) ** Clean up the hosts with only the minimal web applications deployed with their vhosts
 * Use/configure fastly monitoring (I need to read about what we can get out of it)
 * Use fastly 50x error pages with static
 * Use secondary partition for manifest storage mount as XFS for quick snapshots;